akashkr1303/Excel-Sales-Analytics/README.md

 # Customer Performance Report | P & L Report
-## Project Objective -
+## Project Objective:
 To build multiple reports by performing data analysis on the historical data of AtliQ Hardware (an imaginary firm).

-## Business Model -
+## Business Model:
 AtliQ Hardware is a firm that manufactures computer hardware, accessories, storage & networking devices and sells its products through various customers like Amazon, Flipkart, Walmart and its direct stores across regions using different modes of channels.

+## Project Description:
-## Project Description - Extracted the data, and performed ETL (Extract transform load) in Power Query to make it suitable for data analysis needs.
+Extracted the data, and performed ETL (Extract transform load) in Power Query to make it suitable for data analysis needs.
 Built a star-schema data model using Power Pivot and used DAX to create needed measures.
 Optimized the report by up to 10% by disabling unrequired data load and ensured data quality by running data validation.
 The type of analysis can be further categorised into two types:-

-### 1) Sales Analysis:
+### 1) Sales Analysis-

 #### [a) Customer performance report](https://github.com/akashkr1303/Excel_Sales_Finance_Reports/blob/main/Customer%20Performance%20Report.pdf) - Analyzes sales across fiscal years and variance between 2020 and 2021 net sales.
 #### [b) Market vs target performance](https://github.com/akashkr1303/Excel_Sales_Finance_Reports/blob/main/Market%20Performance%20vs%20Target.pdf) - It evaluates sales against target numbers based on different countries.